AmberIsFrozen/AmberIsFrozen/README.md

 # Hi there
 ## About me
-I am Kenny Hui (More commonly known as LX86)
+I am Kenny Hui (Better known as LX86)

 Very average guy who likes to code stuff based on my interest.